Is Your Face Darker Than Your Body? – Causes, Treatments, And Remedies

 An increase in estrogen levels in the body may lead to increased skin pigmentation.
 This condition is known as melasma.
 You usually notice it in women who are on oral contraceptive pills or hormone replacement therapy and pregnant women.

-This skin disorder mainly occurs due to sun exposure, hormonal changes during pregnancy, photosensitizing drugs, and steroids (3).
+This skin disorder mainly occurs due to sun exposure, hormonal changes during pregnancy, photosensitizing drugsi XMedications that can increase sensitivity to light or drugs that cause an adverse reaction to sun exposure. , and steroidsi XBiologically active compounds or anti-inflammatory medications used to treat a range of conditions.
+(3).
 You can observe brown patches on the skin that look similar age spots.
 Also, genetics play a key role in the case of this skin disorder.
 That means you are likely to have melasma if people in your family have melasma.

 3. Irritating Cosmetic Products